cjdbarlow/bedside-notebook/anaesthesia/pain/pain-overview.md

 ###NSAIDs
 * Renal injury is low when used appropriately
-* Spectrum of activity between COX-1 and COX-2
+* All NSAIDs sit on a spectrum of activity between COX-1 and COX-2
 * Non-selective NSAIDs:
 	* Are associated with increased risk of minor and major bleeding
 	* May precipitate bronchospasm in susceptible patients